Asylum Lawyers

 Well-Founded Fear of Persecution

-The first, and certainly most important, a component of a successful asylum petition is proving a legitimate fear of persecution.
-This implies that the asylum applicant must demonstrate a real and reasonable fear of persecution if they return to their native country.
-This apprehension must be founded on objective conditions, such as prior persecution or genuine threats of future damage.
-It is vital to remember that generalized violence or disturbance in the country of origin is not enough to justify an asylum claim; the fear must be personal to the individual and their specific circumstances.
+The apprehension or past persecution must be founded on objective conditions, such as prior persecution or genuine threats of future damage.
+It is vital for clients seeking asylum to remember that generalized violence or other forms of disturbance in their country of origin is not enough to justify an asylum claim.
+The agitation must be personal to the individual and their specific circumstances.

 Persecution Based on Race, Religion, Nationality, Political Opinion, or Membership in a Particular Social Group

 The second requirement for a valid asylum claim is that the asylum seeker’s persecution is based on one or more of the following grounds: race, religion, nationality, political opinion, or membership in a certain social group.
 This implies that the persecution must be directly tied to one of these groups.
-A person who has been targeted because of their religious views or political activity, for example, would qualify, but someone who has endured broad criminal violence unconnected to these reasons would not.
-To build a strong case, asylum seekers and their defenders must clearly prove the link between the persecution and one of these protected grounds.

 Inability or Unwillingness to Seek Protection from One’s Own Country

-The third and last requirement for a valid asylum claim is proof that the asylum applicant is unable or unwilling to seek protection in their own country.
+The third and last requirement for a valid asylum claim is proof that the asylum applicant is unable or unwilling to apply for asylum or otherwise seek asylum or protection in their own country.
 This might be due to a number of factors, including the government’s inability to offer proper protection or its direct participation in the persecution.
-Asylum applicants must give proof that their government is unable or unwilling to protect them from the persecution they fear.
-Documentation of prior attempts to seek protection, comments from witnesses, or reports from human rights organizations detailing the government’s role in or incapacity to prevent persecution may be included.

 Preparing for the Asylum Case